956MB/ncks.nvim/README.md

     - Opens ncks file in new buffer.
 - `:NcksList`
     - Returns all lines of ncks file in list.
+- `:NcksCopyAll`
+    - Copies all entries from ncks file to clipboard.
 - `:NcksRandom`
     - Picks random entry from ncks file, copies it to clipboard.
 - `:NcksInfo`